Traditional Building Skills Heritage Skills & CPD

 Promoting a skilled and qualified workforce

-Following a successful pilot project at Audley End, repairing the lead sheet roofs and gutters, the English Heritage Trust now require contractors working on their projects with significant amounts of historic leadwork to hold Heritage Skills Specialist Leadwork CSCS cards.
+Following a successful pilot project at Audley End, to repair the lead sheet roofs and gutters, the English Heritage Trust now require contractors working on their projects with historic leadwork to hold Heritage Skills Specialist Leadwork CSCS cards.

 More information on the background, aims and outcomes of the pilot project is available in the ‘Heritage Skills CSCS Card Pilot Project’ report.
-It also contains the step by step process which can be followed to incorporate this requirement into projects.
+It also explains, step by step, how to incorporate this requirement into projects.

-To register as a supplier for building work on English Heritage Trust sites and properties go to their electronic tendering portal.
+To register as a supplier to carry out building works on English Heritage Trust sites and properties go to their electronic tendering portal.

 Getting a Heritage Skills CSCS card

-The card is available for a range of traditional building skills occupations and demonstrates achievement of one of the following:
+The card is available for a range of traditional building skills occupations.
+You can apply for a Heritage CSCS card if you have achieved one of the following:

-- In the case of lead workers, the Heritage Experienced Leadwork Practical Assessment (HELPA)
+- The Heritage Experienced Leadwork Practical Assessment (HELPA) for lead workers.

-In addition, the Health, Safety and Environment Test touch screen test must be passed.
+The individual must also pass the Health, Safety and Environment Test touch screen.
 The card must be renewed every five years.
 You can find out more information about this on the CSCS website.